robang74/porteus-usb-installer/README.md

 I decided to go without a journal within the persistent loop file because it is saved on a VFAT.
 It is faster and stresses the USB key less, and thus increases its durability.

+The size of the first partition into the MBR is too big to fit a common 1GB usbkey which is usually 10^9 bytes eq. to 1.953.125 blocks.
+Thus a 2GB usbkey is the min. required.

 ---

 ### Suggested choices